section-engineering-education/engineering-education/content/articles/place-locator-with-geojson/index.md

 - A code editor.
 I prefer [VS Code](https://code.visualstudio.com/download) for its availability of helpful extensions for web development.
 - Mapquest Account for the API Key.
 - [Mapbox account](https://account.mapbox.com/) to have the mapquest API key.
-- Understanding of Javascript
+- Understanding of Javascript.
-- A working installation of Node.js
+- A working installation of Node.js.

 ### Project environmental setup
 Run npm init -y to create an empty `package.json` file to get started.
 This file contains all the dependencies required to develop and run the application.
 It is essential to include the dependencies in this file so that when the project is executed anywhere apart from the local development environment, the user executes a single command to get the project running.